Tuesday, 12 August 2008

 I knew an incredibly experienced and effective veteran reporter who was outrageously forced out for costing too much.

 Inevitably, younger reporters are also less experienced, in an industry in which experience counts – a point demonstrated in The Wire soon afterwards when it takes an old hand, with the kind of local knowledge that can only be built over time, to spot an important story in a city council agenda.
+Later on in the first episode, we learn that the Sun has missed a good transport story after the management failed to replace the paper’s previous specialist transport reporter.

 This triggered memories of a daily paper I worked for that for a long time refused to appoint education, local government, transport or crime reporters, preferring the cheaper option of leaving general reporters or trainees to muddle along as best they could.